evelaz26/Chat-App/README.md

 ## Chat-App
 This application was developed as a collaborative group project.
 The development focused on a user-centered design process with several prototype and user-testing stages.

-The app was developed online in collaberation between five team members with the work split through pages of the app.
+The app was developed online in collaboration between five team members with the work split through pages of the app.
 The final protoype included is a web app representation of a mobile app.
 I worked on the following files:
 *  **createGroupName.css** &  **createGroupName.html** The page after clicking 'Create Group' button on the home page.
 Sets the new group's name first, then the privacy setting.
 *  **groupChat.html** The page after clicking 'Proceed to Group Chat' button on the join group page.
 Group chat where the user is encouraged to send a welcome message.